-Cyberpunk 2077 is finally available, and the in-depth adventure game brings with it a complex futuristic world of new possibilities.
-While the early game does have tutorials, there are some need to know secrets the game won’t tell you.
+While the early game of Cyberpunk 2077 does have tutorials, there are some need-to-know secrets that the game won’t tell you.

-Even in making early character creation decisions like where to put your initial set of attribute points, there are some factors that aren’t fully explained.
-On top of that, there are some challenges of this open and unpredictable world you’ll want to be prepared for.
+Even in making early character creation decisions, like where to put your initial set of attribute points, there are some factors that aren’t fully explained.
+On top of that, there are some challenges of this open and unpredictable world that you’ll want to be prepared for.

 - 1. Save and scan, always and often

 - 2. Find shards for intriguing Cyberpunk 2077 lore